Debate takeaways: Virginia candidates on attack from start

 Youngkin came prepared with a statement outlining his position — “Everyone should get the vaccine … but I don’t believe we should mandate it” — but stumbled briefly when asked by moderator Chuck Todd whether he supports mandating vaccines for diseases like measles and mumps, which have been required in U.S. schools for generations.

-He eventually said he did support mandating measles and mumps vaccines, explaining that there was more data on those.
+He eventually said he did support mandating measles and mumps vaccines, explaining that more data was available on those inoculations.

 McAuliffe described Youngkin’s position as dangerous.